ugwis/hp/notes/loadbalancer.md

 ---
-title: Load Balancer
+title: Load Balancing
 date: 2021-01-18
 ---
 # About
 Basic functions
-- request balancing across multiple servers
+1. request balancing across multiple servers
-- request/response buffering (or not)
+2. request/response buffering (or not)
-- keep availability and reliability by sending request only to healthy servers
+3. keep availability and reliability by sending request only to healthy servers
-- etc.
+4. etc.

 # Classification
 There are five types of Load Balancing.